 Do I Need Health Insurance?
 6 Reasons to Buy Today

-The health insurance tax penalty won’t exist for 2019, which means you will no longer be fined if you don’t have a health plan.
+In most states, the health insurance tax penalty won’t exist for 2020.
+This means you will no longer be fined if you don’t have a health plan.
 With the penalty gone, should you still buy health insurance?
 We think yes… and we have six good reasons to prove it.

 1. Unexpected Accidents and Illnesses Get Expensive

 Did you know that medical bills are the leading cause of bankruptcy in the U.S.?
 In fact, an estimated 20 percent of people without insurance will have health bills that exceed $13,000 next year.
 Hospital and doctor visits get expensive fast without insurance.
 That even goes for little injuries that happen unexpectedly; slamming your finger in the car door or dislocating your shoulder can cost anywhere from $2,000 to $6,000!

 The best way to prevent big medical bills is to invest in a health insurance plan.
 Even a less expensive option with basic coverage caps your spending and protects you from bankruptcy.